tajhlande/lmae/README.md

     pip install -r requirements.txt

-and then you can run the first example:
+and then you can run the first example in a virtual LED window:

+    python render_test.py -v

+Press "return" on the app console to end the test.
+To run on the Raspberry Pi with the real LED matrix hardware:

     sudo venv/bin/python render_test.py